Research

 Climate change and diversification in birds

-Estimating dispersal ability in birds and its impacts on macroecology and macroevolution
+Dispersal ability in macroecology and macroevolution

 Diversification of the Neotropical ovenbirds and woodcreepers